Employee Plans Compliance Unit (EPCU) - Completed Projects - Schedule A (Insurance Information) Project

 Since defined contribution plans provide for individual accounts, any life insurance purchased is an investment for that particular participant’s account.
-Purchasing life insurance is a plan benefit, right, and feature which must comply with the nondiscrimination requirements under Code section 401(a)(4).
+Purchasing life insurance is a plan benefit, right, and feature which must comply with the nondiscrimination requirements under IRC Section 401(a)(4).

 This project was designed to obtain information on whether: